SajmulHossain/estromus-client/README.md

 # Estromus

 ## Overview
-Estromus is a cutting-edge web application designed to streamline task management and payments.
-This platform connects employers with freelancers, ensuring efficient task completion with instant payments and a secure system.
+Estromus is a fully-featured movie portal that allows users to browse, add, and manage movies efficiently.
+Built using React and Node.js, it provides a secure and seamless experience for users.

 ## Technologies Used
 - React.js